-- In a small sauce pan, whisk together cream, and flour over medium-high heat.
+- In a small sauce pan, whisk together milk, cream, and flour over medium-high heat.
 Once it gets thick (3-5 minutes) remove from heat, pour into a shallow bowl and place in the freezer for 15-20 minutes but give it a stir after 10 minutes (you can also cover and place in the fridge for a few hours or overnight).
 Remove from the freezer once the mixture is room temperature or cool.*

-- While the milk mixture is in the freezer, using an electric mixer, beat butter for 2 minutes on medium speed.
+- While the cooked mixture is in the freezer, using an electric mixer, beat butter for 2 minutes on medium speed.
 Add the honey and powdered sugar and starting out on low (so you don't get a white cloud in your face) mix until light and fluffy.
-Add the cooled milk mixture in a little at a time while mixing and beat until fully combined.
+Add the cooled cooked mixture in a little at a time while mixing and beat until fully combined.
 If needed, add a little milk (1 tablespoon at a time) to thin or powdered sugar to thicken.

 - Spread on with a knife or place in a pastry bag with a star tip and pipe on.